Carole A. Graves

 Carole Anderson Graves (born April 15, 1938, in Newark, New Jersey) is an American Democratic Party politician and labor leader who served three terms as the elected Essex County Register of Deeds and Mortgages and 27 years as the president of the Newark Teachers Union.

 Early life

 Born Carole Anderson on April 13, 1938, in Newark, New Jersey, she was the fifth of six children of Philip and Valeria Anderson.
 After graduating high school, she worked for the telephone company before attending college.
 She is a 1960 graduate of Newark State Teacher College.
-She was a public school teacher, teaching special needs students.
+She was a public school teacher, teaching students in special education.

 Union leader

 She was 29 when she was elected president of the Newark Teachers Union in 1968.
 She presided over two strikes with the NTU; first a three-week strike in 1970, followed by an eleven-week strike almost exactly one year later in 1971.
 She was arrested during the 1970 strike and spent three months in the Essex County Jail on contempt charges.

 Graves was defeated for re-election as president of the Newark Teachers Union in 1995 by Joseph Del Grosso by a vote of 1,809 to 1,015, after filing a lawsuit to block the state takeover of the Newark public school system.